Letting the fresh air in

 Okay, now that you know the history of ventilating homes in Ontario, let's focus on the actual ventilation requirements.

-Since the mid-1990s, single-family residential homes have been required to have mechanical ventilation systems in place per Section 9.32 of the Ontario Building Code (OBC); the code states that a mechanical ventilation system is required in every dwelling unit that is supplied with electrical power.
+Since the mid-1990s, mechanical ventilation systems have been required in residential homes as noted in Section 9.32 of the Ontario Building Code (OBC); the code states that a mechanical ventilation system is required in every dwelling unit that is supplied with electrical power.
 Natural ventilation alone, while admirable from an energy efficiency standpoint, is not acceptable by the building code which dictates minimum ventilation requirements for each space in the home.

 Here's where things tend to get muddied up a bit - there are two approaches a designer can take when designing a ventilation system for a home; OBC Section 9.32 lays out prescriptive requirements, including ventilation rates and distribution requirements, and is meant for homes that are: